rmenn/docker/README.md

-# RZP-Baker
+# RZP-lambda
 ## Docker Container

-RZP-Baker is the Docker container to be used by `Wercker` to bake AWS AMIs (Amazon Machine Images) in response to a deploy event on the `brahma` wercker app.
+RZP-lambda is the Docker container to be used by `Wercker` to package lambda functions into deployable packages that are synced to AWS S3 bucket